Julian Huppert

 Julian Leon Huppert (born 21 July 1978) is a British politician who served as Member of Parliament for Cambridge from 2010 to 2015.
-A member of the Liberal Democrat party, he had previously served as a member of the Cambridgeshire County Council for East Chesterton.
+A member of the Liberal Democrats, he had previously served as a member of the Cambridgeshire County Council for East Chesterton.

 Huppert succeeded David Howarth, who stood down after one term as an MP.
 At the 2015 general election he lost the seat to Daniel Zeichner of the Labour Party by 599 votes, and failed to retake it at the 2017 general election.

 Early life and education

 Huppert is the son of the Australian-born geophysicist Herbert Huppert and the psychologist Felicia Huppert.
 He was born in the United States, and moved to Cambridge when he was three months old.
 He had a Jewish upbringing, and his family attended Beth Shalom Reform Synagogue in Cambridge.
 However, he has stated that he is an atheist.

 After attending the Perse School in Cambridge, Huppert spent a year at Sydney Grammar School in Australia, winning a silver medal at the International Chemistry Olympiad in 1995.
 At Trinity College, Cambridge, he completed a Master of Science degree in 2000, followed by a PhD in Biological Chemistry in 2005 supervised by Shankar Balasubramanian.